 What is my target market?

 This should be an easy question to answer.
 What tax payers do you want to go after?
 Do you want high income, affluent customers and business owners with difficult returns or do you want lower-income, blue-collar taxpayers whose returns are fairly straight forward and similar from customer to customer?
-If you say that you want a piece of both of these markets; I like your drive, but for marketing purposes we need to have an individual strategies pinpointing certain demographics and socioeconomic groups.
+If you say that you want a piece of both of these markets; I like your drive, but for marketing purposes you need to have a tax preparation marketing plan that pinpoints certain demographics and socioeconomic groups.
 If you want to go after both market segments; you will need to have more than one campaign to achieve this goal.
-If you are just starting out, I would suggest picking one target market.
+If you are just starting a tax business, I would suggest picking one target market.
 This keeps it easy to implement and manage.
 Again, hold tight, I will provide you with the means to get the information on who is in your area shortly, allowing you to determine if your target market has access to your location!

 How am I going to get New Customers in the door?

 As promised, we would like to offer you a Free Target Market Report for the zip code of your choosing.
-This information in crucial if you are deciding where to locate your new tax business or if you should get into the tax prep business at all.
+This information is crucial if you are starting a tax business and deciding where to locate it or if you should get into the tax prep business at all.
 It’s completely free for the asking!

 Federal Direct Tax Services specializes in working with non-franchise tax preparation offices.
-If you are a rookie in the tax prep industry or just looking to take it to the next level, see what Federal Direct can provide.
+If you are a rookie in the tax preparation industry or just looking for a tax preparation business plan, see what Federal Direct can provide.
 Either way, you should do your self a favor and at least take advantage of our Free Target Market Zip Code Report.